pellepelster/learn.pelle.io/hugo/content/10_basic/30_deployment/instance.md

 {{< / highlight >}}
 <!-- /snippet:deploy_aws_instance_jar -->

+Now that the application jar is uploaded we have to think how we start the application.
+We chose an Amazon Linux 2 based image for our instance that comes with [systemd](https://www.freedesktop.org/wiki/Software/systemd/) support by default that replaces the traditional way of starting services.

+> systemd is an init system used in Linux distributions to bootstrap the user space and to manage system processes after booting.
+It is a replacement for the UNIX System V and Berkeley Software Distribution init systems.

+Services (and any other resources that are managed by systemd) are called units and configured by unit files.
+The unit configuration tells systemd what program to start with which user context and also lets us define eventual dependencies on other services.
-As next step we upload a systemd unit to start and stop our application.
-Terraform comes with a templating system supporting all interpolations that are available in HCL.
-First we create the template file itself.
+So as next step we upload a systemd unit to start and stop our application.
+As the creation of configuration files is a common task when provisioning infrastrucute, terraform includes a templating system supporting all interpolations that are available in HCL.
+First we have to create the template file.

 <!-- file:10_basic/30_deployment/deploy/todo.service.tpl -->
 {{% github href="/home/pelle/git/learn.pelle.io/artefacts/10_basic/30_deployment/deploy/todo.service.tpl" %}}todo.service.tpl{{% /github %}}